What our Governors do

 A safeguarding audit has been completed and the Single Central Record checked.

-Individual governors have completed monitoring visits to look at teaching and learning in a range of curriculum areas and reports have been presented to the governing body.
+Individual governors have completed online monitoring visits to look at teaching and learning in a range of curriculum areas and reports have been presented to the governing body.

 A termly Health and Safety inspection has been completed and reported to the full governing body.

 We are continuing to be challenged by our budget and we are closely monitoring our spending.

 We have worked with Romy Barnes, Finance Officer, reviewing the school budget throughout the 2019/20 financial year and managed to have a carry forward which we will be using to support this years budget.